Apply to the OCEAN Grants Programme.

 The financial year (FY) runs from 01 April to 31 March.

 This should be the average of the past two years of your organisation’s accounts if applying for a Community Grant and the past three years if applying for a Partnership Grant.
-Note that the annual grant value being requested must not exceed 50% of the lead organisation’s annual income.
+Note that the annual grant value being requested must not exceed 50% of the lead organisation’s annual income, if you are applying for a Community Grant, and 25% if you are applying for a Partnership Grant.

 No. However if you experience exceptional circumstances beyond your control, for example where conflict or natural disasters have an impact on your ability to complete your application in time, get in touch via applications@oceangrants.org.uk well before the application deadline.
 Decisions will be made before the application deadline and in accordance with Defra, on a case by case basis.